 Cleavage, a well-placed hand on the stomach, and the curvature of the back are all prime candidates for detail-rich, yet still captivating subjects for nude photography.

 In fact, if you study classical nude photography, it’s not at all about the nakedness of the model, but the shape and form of their body.
 You can celebrate those shapes and forms by composing these types of detailed photos.

-Quick Tip: When photographing a nude model, it’s helpful to approach composing your shots almost like you would with a landscape.
+Quick Tip: When taking part in nude photography, it’s helpful to approach composing your shots almost like you would with a landscape.
 Examine how the light falls across the model’s body and zero in on highlighting how the light accentuates the body’s curves, as was done in the image just above.
 The result will be more beautiful portraits.

 photo by richjem via iStock

 A misnomer about nude photography, and particularly nude art photography, is that it involves a full-frontal view of the human body at all times.

 Instead, a lot of female nude photography and nude male photography involve the model covering themselves up at various points in various manners.
 In other words, not all photos in this genre are considered erotic nude photography.
 This is nothing new!

 photo by Fitzer via iStock

 For example, a female model can use her arms to mask her torso.
 A male model can use his hands to hide his groin.
 You can use sheets or props to hide some skin while revealing other as well.
 In either case, the result can be quite captivating examples of nude photography.

 Often, viewers find these types of images even more appealing because of the mystery that comes with having certain areas of the body covered up.
 It can make the photo a better representation of art, too.
 There is beauty in what's hidden!